Living in Bury St Edmunds

 Is Bury St Edmunds a good place to live?

-How safe is Bury St Edmunds?
+What is the population of Bury St Edmunds?

-What schools are in Bury St Edmunds?
+What are the schools in Bury St Edmunds like?

 Where does this data come from?